concordion/concordion/src/test/resources/spec/concordion/specificationType/markdown/Markdown.md

 See the [Grammar Specification](MarkdownGrammar.md "c:run") for the full Grammar.

 ## Configuration
-The extension can also be [configured](../../annotation/ConcordionOptions.md "c:run") to output the source HTML that is generated, and to add extensions to the Markdown language.
+The extension can also be configured to [add extra options to the parser](../../annotation/FlexmarkOptions.md "c:run"), such as extending the Markdown language or to [output the source HTML that is generated or add namespace declarations](../../annotation/ConcordionOptions.md "c:run").

 ## Editor Support
 ### IDEA
-The official IntelliJ IDEA Markdown editor is not recommended since it does not support tables.
+The official IntelliJ IDEA [Markdown plugin](https://plugins.jetbrains.com/plugin/7793-markdown) is recommended.
-Instead, the [Markdown](https://plugins.jetbrains.com/plugin?id=5970) plugin is recommended.
-This plugin uses the same underlying Pegdown library as the Concordion Markdown extension.
-After installing the plugin, you will need to configure the [settings](https://plugins.jetbrains.com/files/5970/screenshot_14568.png) to enable Tables and Strikethrough, plus any additional Markdown language extensions that you [configure](../../annotations/ConcordionOptions.html).

 ### Eclipse
 Available Eclipse plugins include: